UWrc/UWrc.github.io/docs/ood/vscode.md

 - **Data Directory:**
   - This is where VS Code extensions and settings are stored.
 If you change this directory after installing extensions, you may need to reinstall or migrate them.
-  - Keeping this separate from your working directory helps preserve your [<ins>**home directory quota**</ins>](https://hyak.uw.edu/docs/storage/gscratch#user-home-directory) since extensions and cache files can consume a lot of space.
+  - Keeping this separate from your working directory helps preserve your [**home directory quota**](https://hyak.uw.edu/docs/storage/gscratch#user-home-directory) since extensions and cache files can consume a lot of space.
   - Choosing a location with ample storage (such as personal scratch/lab space) can help prevent running out of space in your home directory.

 ## FAQ

 ### Why can't I find an extension?
-- VS Code-Server supports extensions from the [<ins>**Open-VSX extension gallery**</ins>](https://open-vsx.org).
+- VS Code-Server supports extensions from the [**Open-VSX extension gallery**](https://open-vsx.org).
 Because of this, you may not find all available extensions on Microsoft's marketplace.
 ### How can I install my own extensions?
 - You can install your own .VSIX extension files by uploading them and installing them manually with Right Click -> Install Extension VSIX.
 ### How can I reuse my VS Code configuration?